Adrián Ortolá: Villarreal

-Born in Xàbia, Alicante, Valencian Community, Ortolá joined local Villarreal CF's youth system in 2008.
+Born in Xàbia, Province of Alicante, Valencian Community, Ortolá joined local Villarreal CF's youth system in 2008.
 He made his senior debut with the B team in Segunda División B, his first game in the competition being a 3–0 away loss against CF Reus Deportiu on 2 September 2012.

 Barcelona

-On 10 July 2013, Ortolá moved to FC Barcelona, signing for three years as a free agent and being assigned to the reserves in Segunda División.
+On 10 July 2013, Ortolá moved to FC Barcelona, signing for three years as a free agent and being assigned to their reserves in the Segunda División.
 He played his first match as a professional on 30 November, in a 2–1 win at Córdoba CF.

 Ortolá made 26 appearances in his second season, which ended with relegation to the third division.
 On 21 March 2015, he was given a straight red card in the 25th minute of an eventual 2–1 away defeat to AD Alcorcón for conceding a penalty kick with a foul on David Rodríguez.

 On 11 July 2016, Ortolá was loaned to La Liga club Deportivo Alavés for one year, with the option for another.
 He made his debut in the competition on 8 January 2017, starting at Athletic Bilbao as habitual starter Fernando Pacheco was not fully fit and contributing to the 0–0 away draw.

 On 24 July 2018, Ortolá joined Deportivo de La Coruña on a season-long loan deal with the option to buy.